Training OOD Detectors in their Natural Habitats: Method: Out-of-distribution Learning via Constrained Optimization

 \section{Method: Out-of-distribution Learning via Constrained Optimization}

-In this section, we present a novel framework that performs {out-of-distribution learning with the unlabeled data in the wild}.
-Our framework offers substantial advantages over the counterpart approaches that relies only on the ID data, and naturally suits many applications where machine learning models are deployed in the open world.
+In this section, we present a novel framework that performs {out-of-distribution learning with unlabeled data in the wild}.
+Our framework offers substantial advantages over the counterpart approaches that rely only on the ID data, and naturally suits many applications where machine learning models are deployed in the open world.

 To exploit the in-the-wild data, our key idea is to formulate a constrained optimization problem (Section~\ref{sec:objective}).
 Moreover, we show how to integrate this constrained optimization problem into modern neural networks and solve it tractably using the Augmented Lagrangian Method (Section~\ref{sec:optimization}).